Score and Rank Semi-Monotonicity for Closeness, Betweenness and Harmonic Centrality: Betweenness Centrality

 Incidentally, we can always tell if the betweenness centrality of a vertex is zero without actually computing it.
 In fact, \begin{lemma} Let $G$ be a connected undirected graph and $u\in N_{G}$.
 Then:

-\end{lemma} \begin{proof} If $b(u)=0$ there are no shortest path passing through $u$: but then any two neighbors of $u$ must be adjacent (or otherwise they would have distance $2$, and the path through $u$ has length $2$).
+\end{lemma} \begin{proof} If $b(u)=0$ no shortest paths are passing through $u$: but then any two neighbors of $u$ must be adjacent (or otherwise they would have distance $2$, and the path through $u$ has length $2$).
 Conversely, suppose that $G[u]$ is a clique and let $i,j \neq u$.
-A path from $i$ to $j$ cannot involve $u$, because otherwise it would touch two neighbors of $u$, say $i',j'$, and we might shorten it by skipping $u$ and taking the $i'\adj j'$ edge instead of $i'\adj u\adj j'$. \end{proof}
+A path from $i$ to $j$ cannot involve $u$, otherwise it would touch two neighbors of $u$, say $i',j'$, and we might shorten it by skipping $u$ and taking the $i'\adj j'$ edge instead of $i'\adj u\adj j'$. \end{proof}

 As a consequence, and differently from geometric measures, we can show that \begin{theorem} Betweenness centrality is not score semi-monotone on (an infinite family of) connected undirected graphs. \end{theorem} \begin{proof} Consider a graph $G$ such that $G[x]$ and $G[y]$ are cliques and moreover, $N_{G}(x)=N_{G}(y)$, that is, $x$ and $y$ have the same neighborhood in $G$ (see Figure~\ref{fig:betweenness_counterexample} for an example).
 Then, by Lemma~\ref{lemma:betwenness_zero} we know that $b(x)=b(y)=0$.
 It is easy to observe that $G'[x]$ and $G'[y]$ are still cliques, hence we can use the same lemma and say that $b'(x)=b'(y)=0$, meaning that the addition of the $x\adj y$ leaves the score of both the endpoints unchanged. \end{proof}